Income assessment for Home Care Packages

 Start here if you haven't already had an income assessment for home care.

-DHS works out if you have to pay an income-tested care fee and the amount of government help you may be able to receive based on your financial information.
-If you are a veteran or a partner/widow of a veteran who meets the below criteria, then the DVA will provide DHS with the relevant financial information to allow them to work out your income-tested care fee:
+Services Australia works out if you have to pay an income-tested care fee and the amount of government help you may be able to receive based on your financial information.
+If you are a veteran or a partner/widow of a veteran who meets the below criteria, then the DVA will provide Services Australia with the relevant financial information to allow them to work out your income-tested care fee:

 - veterans, their partners and war widow(er)s in receipt of one of the following income support pensions - Service Pension, Income Support Supplement or Age Pension administered by DVA